michaelb/sniprun/doc/sources/README.md

 # Introduction

 Sniprun is a code runner plugin for neovim written in Lua and Rust.
 It aims to provide stupidly fast partial code testing for interpreted **and compiled** {ref}`languages <support-levels-and-languages>`.
-Sniprun blurs the line between standard save/run workflow, jupyter-like notebook, and REPL/interpreters.
+Sniprun blurs the line between standard save/run workflow, jupyter-like notebooks, and REPL/interpreters.

 I know that this README is exhaustively long, but Sniprun itself is and will remain rather simple: don't be afraid, questions are welcome too.

 ## Demos